tomeraf/VidMeBGU/README.md

 # Video Downloader Chrome Extension

-Chrome extension to detect and download videos from websites.
+Chrome extension to detect and download videos from BGU.

 ## Installation